Improving Makespan in Dynamic Task Scheduling for Cloud Robotic Systems with Time Window Constraints: Related Work

+A recent paper~\cite{Yu:2021} described a mathematical model for load balancing and proposed two solutions, the Basic Load Balancing Algorithm (BLBA) and the Improved Load Balancing Algorithm (ILBA), which are based on a greedy strategy that measures the loads taking into account the interdependencies between the tasks and then uses an optimization model to minimize the mean square root of the loads.
+In the experimental part, we will compare our approach with these two methods.

-More details about the works mentioned in Figure~\ref{fig0}, can be found in \cite{Ours:2020}.
-As it is shown in Figure~\ref{fig0}, the problems we are addressing in this paper are focused on the dynamic allocation problem.
-Our main goal is to define a method to assign the newly arrived tasks to different computational processing units such that the overall makespan (the maximum time duration from the time that a node starts to perform its first scheduled task to the time that all the nodes complete their final scheduled tasks) is minimal while the times to complete the tasks are close to each other.
-We start by describing the mathematical tools used throughout the paper.
+The problems we address in this paper focus on the dynamic allocation problem.
+Our main goal is to define a method to assign the newly arrived tasks to different computational processing units in such a way that the overall makespan is minimal, while the times for completing the tasks are close to each other.

+Note that the actual task performance is always done by robots.
+However, robots take advantage of the Internet and cloud infrastructure for assigning computations and sharing data in real- time.
+This enables faster processing of a task by executing multiple subtasks (algorithms) in the cloud, the results of which are used together to execute the task by a robot.
+Using static allocation, we find out which tasks should be offloaded to the cloud.
+Then the problem of load balancing and minimizing the makespan becomes a problem of scheduling in the cloud.

+The load balancing problem we addressed has similarities with results related to load balancing for multi-virtual machines (multi-VM) and multi-containers, and also has similarities with studies on the class of online scheduling problems on parallel machines.

+In a recent work on multi-VM and multi-container, \cite{Patra:2020}, a method is developed that uses Balls in Bins, a greedy algorithm, but with a local search that checks if there are more tasks assigned to the neighboring physical servers in the cloud to assign them a new task or not.
+In our method, we do not consider the advantages and benefits of containerization instead of using virtual machines.
+Instead, we provide a solution for existing machines instead of creating new machines, i.e., if a user wants to run multiple jobs, it is not necessary to create a new machine for a particular new job, but we use the existing ones created for other jobs.
+We prove that our algorithm provides the optimal assignment that minimizes the makespan and balances loads, regardless of the constraints of the problems.

+In the class of online scheduling problems on parallel machines, we first assign tasks to the machines based on a policy (which can be a stochastic process or a greedy process) and then apply a policy for scheduling on each machine separately.
+The class of online scheduling on parallel machines is slightly different from the problem we are dealing with.
+In our problem, load balancing is centralized, and a central entity assigns tasks to the virtual machines.
+For this type of problem, it is necessary to apply our method twice, first to all machines and then to the processors of each machine.
+In \cite{Buchem:2021}, a stochastic online scheduling is used on uniform machines, and then the greedy algorithm was used as policies for load balancing.